ktbaek/Excess-deaths-Denmark/README.md

 right.](README_files/figure-gfm/Figure-13-1.png)

-***Figure 13: De-trended/de-seasonalized death rates and baselines for older age groups using different baseline reference periods.** Colored lines indicate the quarterly death rates for males and females , black lines indicate the baselines, and the transparent colored bands indicate the 95% prediction intervals for males (blue) and females (yellow), and the vertical gray line indicates the border between reference period and pandemic period.
+***Figure 13: De-trended/de-seasonalized death rates and baselines for older age groups using different baseline reference periods.** Blue lines indicate the quarterly death rates for males, black lines indicate the baselines, and the gray bands indicate the 95% prediction intervals, and the vertical gray line indicates the border between reference period and pandemic period.
 Age group is indicated on the right.*

 ### Sensitivity to stratification